Get free shipping on all orders - Ends Sunday!

 Is Dog Hair Loss Genetic?

 Certain breeds, such as Doberman Pinschers and Dachshunds, are predisposed to hair loss.
-The hair loss pattern is symmetrical and unresponsive to commonly used hair loss treatments.
+The hair loss pattern is symmetrical and unresponsive to commonly used hair loss support.
 Dogs affected with genetic hair loss have structural differences in the hair follicles that affect their growth.

 Is Dog Hair Loss Caused by Allergies?